OneAmo/.github/.github/pull_request_template.md

 PR checklist:

-- [ ] Assign PR to your name, link PR to issue, team sprint and your sprint
+- [ ] Assigned PR to your name, link PR to issue, team sprint and your sprint
 - [ ] Correctly implemented requested outputs
 - [ ] Vulnerabilities have been considered and prevented
 - [ ] Optimized space & time code complexity
 - [ ] Added unit tests for edge cases
 - [ ] Added unit tests with 80% - 100% code coverage
-- [ ] Variables and functions naming is semantic and easy to understand
+- [ ] Variables and functions naming are semantic and easy to understand
 - [ ] Documented code followed by IPO rules and/or updated Postman collection
 - [ ] Added new `environment variable` to `.env_example` file (if any)
 - [ ] Deployed on `development` server and confirmed working